lacework/go-sdk/cli/docs/lacework_compliance_aws_get-report.md

     lacework compliance aws list-accounts

-To run an ad-hoc compliance assessment of an AWS account:

-    lacework compliance aws run-assessment <account_id>

 To show recommendation details and affected resources for a recommendation id:

     lacework compliance aws get-report <account_id> [recommendation_id]